All Year Long Minimalist Resolutions That Can Simplify Your World

 - 7- Recycle EVERYTHING!

-These are some of the things I would like to do to enhance my minimalist approach to life and my minimalist resolution.
-I feel less stressed already with the changes I have already made.
-This is an ongoing process and updates will be made as needed.
-Remember this my idea of what a Minimalist and Freegan lifestyle should consist of.
+These are some things I would like to do to enhance my minimalist approach to life and my minimalist resolution.
+With the changes I have already made, I feel less stressed.
+This is an ongoing process, and updates will be made as needed.
+Remember, this is my idea of what a Minimalist and Freegan lifestyle should consist of.

 I have some weaknesses I would like to work on when I decide to.
 One is food.
-Not that I eat too much of it but that I feel obligated to try interesting foods from the neighborhood I am working on that day
+Not that I overeat it, but that I feel obligated to try exciting foods from the neighborhood I am working in that day

 I have some weaknesses I would like to work on when I decide to.
 One is food.
-Not that I eat too much of it but that I feel obligated to try interesting foods from the neighborhood I am working on that day it there is any.
-This sometimes becomes wasteful but I enjoy it.
+Not that I overeat it, but that I feel obligated to try exciting foods from the neighborhood I am working on that day if there are any.
+This sometimes becomes wasteful, but I enjoy it.
 Wish me luck as I learn and continue on my journey.

 One is food.
-Not that I eat too much of it but that I feel obligated to try interesting foods from the neighborhood I am working on that day if there is any.
-This sometimes becomes wasteful but I enjoy it.
+Not that I overeat it, but I feel obligated to try interesting foods from the neighborhood I am working on that day if there are any.
+This sometimes becomes wasteful, but I enjoy it.
 Wish me luck as I learn and continue on my journey.